 Normal sleep has two distinct states: non-rapid eye movement (NREM) and rapid eye movement (REM) sleep.
 NREM sleep is divided into three stages.
-During REM sleep, rapid eye movements occur, breathing becomes irregular, blood pressure rises, and there is a loss of muscle tone (paralysis).
-However, the brain is highly active, and the electrical activity recorded in the brain by EEG during REM sleep is similar to that recorded during wakefulness.
+During REM sleep, rapid eye movements occur, breathing becomes even, blood pressure rises, and there is a loss of muscle tone (paralysis).
+But the brain is highly active, and its electrical activity is similar to that during wakefulness.
 REM sleep is usually associated with dreaming.
-REM sleep accounts for 20%-25% of the sleep period.
+REM sleep makes up 20% to 25% of the sleep period.

-RBD is usually seen in middle-aged to elderly people (more often in men).
+RBD is usually seen in middle-aged to elderly people and more often in men.

 Causes of REM Sleep Disorder

-The exact cause of REM sleep behavior disorder (RBD) is unknown, although the disorder may occur in association with various degenerative neurological conditions such as Parkinson's disease, multisystem atrophy (also known as Shy-Drager syndrome), and diffuse Lewy body dementia.
-In 55% of persons the cause is unknown, and in 45%, the cause is associated with alcohol or sedative-hypnotic withdrawal, tricyclic antidepressant (such as imipramine), or serotonin reuptake inhibitor use (such as fluoxetine, sertraline, or paroxetine) or other types of antidepressants (mirtazapine).
+The exact cause of RBD is unknown, but it may happen along with degenerative neurological conditions such as Parkinson's disease, multisystem atrophy (also known as Shy-Drager syndrome), and diffuse Lewy body dementia.
+In 55% of people, the cause is unknown, and in 45%, it’s linked with alcohol or sedative-hypnotic withdrawal, tricyclic antidepressant (such as imipramine), or serotonin reuptake inhibitor use (such as fluoxetine, sertraline, or paroxetine) or other types of antidepressants (mirtazapine).

-RBD often precedes the development of these neurodegenerative diseases by several years.
-In one study, 38% of patients diagnosed with RBD subsequently developed Parkinson's disease within an average time of 12-13 years from the onset of RBD symptoms.
+RBD often happens several years before the development of these neurodegenerative diseases.
+In one study, 38% of people diagnosed with RBD developed Parkinson's disease within an average of 12 to 13 years after RBD symptoms began.
 Also, RBD is seen in 69% of those with Parkinson's disease and multisystem atrophy.
-The relationship between RBD and Parkinson disease is complex; however, not all persons with RBD develop Parkinson's disease.
+The relationship between RBD and Parkinson disease is complex; not everyone with RBD will develop Parkinson's disease.